Reliance MediaWorks: 2010

 In early 2010, RMW acquired iLAB UK, a film processing and post production facility located in Soho, London.

-By May 2010, the company commissioned a Media BPO in Airoli, Mumbai in order to handle projects exclusively for international clientele.
-RMW’s Airoli facility was utilized to initiate a 2D-to-3D conversion BPO, an Animation studio and a VFX setup.
-The Airoli office also housed an image restoration facility where the company continued to work on restoring films from the National Film Archive of India.

-The company expanded its offerings to their domestic clientele, commencing an equipment rental facility for cameras, lights and grips, and establishing a post facility for broadcast television clients in Mumbai’s western suburbs.
-Projects they catered to included Dus Ka Dum, Jhalak Dikhla Ja and Femina Miss India.

-In September, RMW created a VFX setup for India’s domestic film market in their Film City Office.

-By December, a team of artists were recruited to cater specifically for international clients in their Airoli office.

-Towards the end of 2010, RMW received an award in Creativity and Innovation from the Hollywood Post Alliance.

 2011

-In early 2011, RMW commissioned one of Mumbai’s largest indoor sound stages.

-In March 2011, RMW received a patent called "Obsidian" for creating a method for removing semi-transparent artifacts from digital images caused by contaminants in the camera’s optical path.
+In March 2011, RMW received a patent called "Obsidian" for creating a method for removing semi-transparent artifacts from digital images caused by contaminants in the camera's optical path.
 This process received a significant amount of recognition within the entertainment industry, resulting in RMW receiving a Scientific and Technical Oscar from The Academy of Motion Picture Arts and Sciences.

-RMW delved deeper into 3D film consulting, providing support during film shoots and advising filmmakers on 3D image alignments.

-By the end of year, the company had provided post production services for 110 out of 114 Bollywood films that released in 2011.

 2012

-In September 2012, RMW along with China’s Galloping Horse acquired post production assets from Digital Domain, a legendary Hollywood studio founded by James Cameron.
-The takeover (known as Digital Domain v 3.0) allowed RMW to participate in projects such as The Amazing Spider-Man, Transformers: Dark of the Moon, John Carter, The Smurfs, Green Lantern and Ender's Game.
+In September 2012, RMW along with China's Galloping Horse acquired post production assets from Digital Domain, a legendary Hollywood studio founded by James Cameron.

 2013

 By 2013, Reliance MediaWorks expanded its business by teaming with a variety of production companies as equity investors.
-Hiring Academy Award winning George Murphy as the company’s Chief Creative Officer in April 2013, RMW signed multimillion-dollar deals with Ethyrea Films and Random Cow.
+Hiring Academy Award winning George Murphy as the company's Chief Creative Officer in April 2013, RMW signed multimillion-dollar deals with Ethyrea Films and Random Cow.

 In August 2013 RMW signed director Vadim Perelman as their Creative Director in India.
 The following month, the company tied up with Turner International India for post production services of its entertainment channels.

 2014

 In 2014, Reliance Mediaworks and Prime Focus merged.
-It sold big cinemas to Kochi based Carnival cinemas for around 700 crores in 2014.
-Big cinemas have now been rebranded as carnival cinemas.